Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ##`heal`, `damage` _(cards)_

-Causes `n` points of healing or damage to the target card(s).
+Cause `n` points of healing or damage to the target card(s).
 You should refrain to use these with a `whilePresent` trigger, as it will likely have undesired effects.

 Syntax: